Zellington3-TER/Zellington3-TER/README.md

 <p>
-  I’m a Master’s student in Computer Science, and I also have a Bachelor’s in the field.
+  I'm a Master's student in Computer Science, and I also have a Bachelor's in the field.
 I work as an ERP Developer specializing in Epicor, building efficient, reliable solutions that streamline business processes and enhance system performance.
-I love building creative, efficient tech solutions—whether it’s backend logic, sleek frontend interfaces, or automating workflows on Arch Linux.
+I love building creative, efficient tech solutions: backend logic, sleek frontend interfaces, and automated workflows on Arch Linux.
 I enjoy writing clean, user-focused code that brings ideas to life.
-I’m always learning, exploring, and finding ways to build tools that make everyday tasks simpler and smarter.
+I'm always learning, exploring, and finding ways to build tools that make everyday tasks simpler and smarter.
 </p>

 <p>